-We’re on the frontline of HIV prevention, treatment and care in Burkina Faso, supporting communities to respond to the HIV epidemic.
+In Burkina Faso, we’re working on HIV prevention, treatment and care, supporting communities to respond to the HIV epidemic.

 Our work here is focused on helping community organisations develop their skills so that they can provide more comprehensive services to the people who need them most.

 - 5.4% of sex workers are living with HIV.

 - 2.2% of prisoners are living with HIV.

 - Only 29% of children living with HIV are on treatment.

 meet one of OUR PARTNERs

 We work with IPC, helping them provide funding and technical support to another 113 community-based organisations.